 When you receive your new board it comes with a postcard which directs you to our site to download the SDK.
 If this card is missing, please go to https://www.bitflow.com/current-downloads/ and download the SDK.
 Unzip the file, open the pdf and follow the instructions.
-If you run into any issues, please use the last page of the pdf to contact support and we will help get you up and running.
+If you run into any issues, please go to the last page of the pdf.
+Here you will see a list of items to include when you contact support via email.

 The Neon supports up to 256 kb .
 You can modify the baud rate in BFCom via the File > Com properties menu command.

 The command to make the same change in the camera depends on the camera protocol.
 It’s different for every make of camera.
 You need to change the camera, then change BFCom to match.

 OVS (OVerStep) is a phenomenon where the DMA engine cannot keep up with the data stream from the camera.
 The most common reasons for this are:

 - The BW of the camera video stream is higher than the BW of the PCI interface

 - The MB bridge(s) will not give enough access to the PCI for frame grabber DMA engine